igutekunst/ooc/README.rst

 A word is defined as one or more non-space characters.
 For now, only consider the space character as a separator and ignore the tab character.

-For Example, given the following file
+For example, given the following file:

 .. code-block:: text